The Cube According to Gatherer, Part 14 – A Planeswalker to Remember

 How do you represent a -5/5 Weird?
 I’m sure everyone’s got their own opinion, but Chenthooran’s ‘Weird Giant 22’ called out to me.
 And yes, that means there are at least 21 other weird giants to explore on Chenthooran’s deviantart page.
 Feel free to check his work out if you like straight up oddity.

 Alright, that does it for this installment.
 Another 12 cards, bringing us up to 167.
-As always, feel free to check out the According to Gatherer main page while you wait for the next installment.
+As always, you can continue onto Log Fifteen, or check out the According to Gatherer main page.
 And don’t forget to be a weird giant.
 Later!